GrahamLea/SodaTest/sodatest-examples/basic-java/README.md

 If you are using IntelliJ IDEA, there is a Run Configuration called 'Basic Example' that should allow you to run the test from within the IDE.

-Note that Fixture code should normally be placed in the `src/test` tree but here is is under `src/main/` to allow the execution of the test within an IDE.

 What the Example Demonstrates
 -----------------------------